- Do you have a BEd degree in preschool teacher education?

 Aims for students to:

-Understand the theoretical ides and views underpinning research with children.
+Understand the theoretical ideas and views underpinning research with children.
 Students:

-- Gain knowledge and understanding on the performance of research with children and young people.
+- Gain knowledge and understanding of the performance of research with children and young people.

-- Are able to apply theoretical approach as planning projects and research.
+- Can apply a theoretical approach to planning projects and research.

 Action research (MVS011F)